 When deciding whether or not to seek an expungement, consider all the benefits of a clean record.
 A past conviction will no longer affect your day-to-day life or hold you back.
 You also won’t run into the same challenges when finding housing, qualifying for public benefits, seeking employment opportunities, owning a firearm, or traveling internationally.

-At Harris Velázquez Gibbens, we understand that people make mistakes, and believe that everyone deserves a second chance.
+At Harris Velázquez Gibbens, we understand that people make mistakes, and believe that everyone deserves a record chance.
 That is why we work with clients who have a criminal record to obtain legal expungement after they have fulfilled the conditions of their past conviction.
 For more information on the expungement process or to schedule an initial consultation with a criminal defense attorney, call 503-610-4398 or contact us online.